Skip to content

 Guidance notes for submitting an application

-The guidance below provides information to help you fill in the application form and is broken down section by section.
+The guidance below provides information to help you fill in each section of the application form.

 1.1 The Applicant and Agent

-Enter the details.
+Enter the details of the applicant.
 If there is an Agent, we will contact them about the application.
 The address you give in this section must be the address the Land Drainage Consent will be registered to and this address will be shown on any Land Drainage Consent we grant.
 We cannot process any application for consent if you do not provide a UK registered address.

 1.2: Type of Applicant